fmido88/moodle-paygw_paymob/README.md

 # Paymob payment #

-Paymob is a gateway where you can accept payment in Egypt with different methods.
+Paymob is a gateway where you can accept payment in Egypt, KSA, Oman, UAE, Pakistan with different methods.

 1- By cerdit cards.
 2- Mobile wallets.